 Ultimately, safeguarding customer data is all about normal cybersecurity best practices.
 Data encryption at rest and in transit, separation of duties, access to personally identifiable information, audit capabilities, capabilities for users to have their data be deleted upon request—it’s the whole list of requirements that GDPR has for security safeguards that have to be in place to do this.
 You have to declare where the data is being stored, how it’s being processed, how it’s being transferred, and who’s accessing it.

 Yes, that’s a little vague.
 But every business is different, and there’s no one checklist for every manufacturer/distributor.

 At the end of the day, it’s about clearly documenting the flow of personal information.
 Where you get it, why you have it, how you use it, who can access it (and where).
 Those things have to be clearly defined and documented.

 Then you need safeguards in place to ensure that ONLY those people, in only those places, only for those reasons, can access that data.

 Lastly, you have to document the fact that your safeguards are actually in force.

 If you have any questions about the GDPR and what it could mean for your SAP ecommerce initiative, please get in touch with us.
-We’re happy to answer your questions on how Corevist Commerce complies with the GDPR.
+We’re happy to answer your questions on how the Corevist Platform complies with the GDPR.